Viktoria-dev/Unitest/README.md

 Added dashboard which provides cluster admins with the ability to monitor nodes and identify workload bottlenecks.
 WITH ID: 10000

-Changed password on "unitest123"6 but we can define it with `--set` flag run local command  `password=unitest123`
+Changed password to "unitest123" but we can define it with `--set` flag run local command  `password=unitest123`
 `helm upgrade install prometheus prometheus-community/kube-prometheus-stack -n unitest --values Unitest/prometheus/kube-prometheus-stack/values.yaml --set $password`